Craig Shakespeare: Coaching career

 When Sam Allardyce was made England manager in 2016 Shakespeare took on a coaching position alongside his Leicester job, but left when Allardyce resigned after just one match.

-When Ranieri was sacked on 23 February 2017, Shakespeare took over as caretaker manager.
-His first game in charge was a 3–1 victory over Liverpool in the Premier League.
+Ranieri was sacked on 23 February 2017, with Leicester in 17th with 13 games remaining; Shakespeare took over as caretaker manager.
+His first game in charge was a 3–1 victory over Liverpool in the Premier League four days later.
 On 12 March, he was named as the new manager of Leicester City.
 On 18 March, Shakespeare became the first Premier League manager ever to achieve 3 goals per game in his first three matches in charge.
 Then on 1 April, he became the only English manager to win his first four league matches.
+Leicester finished the season in 12th place.

-On 8 June, Shakespeare signed a 3-year deal to be the permanent manager for Leicester City.
-On 17 October 2017, he was fired after poor performances left the club in the bottom three of the Premier League.
+On 8 June 2017, Shakespeare signed a three-year deal to be the permanent manager for Leicester City.
+On 17 October 2017, he was dismissed after poor performances left the club in the bottom three of the Premier League.

 On 1 December 2017, Shakespeare was appointed first team coach at Everton following the appointment of Sam Allardyce as manager the previous day.
-On 16 May 2018, Allardyce and his backroom staff, including Shakespeare, were sacked by Everton.
+On 16 May 2018, Allardyce and his backroom staff, including Shakespeare, were dismissed by Everton.

 On 6 December 2019, Shakespeare was reunited with Nigel Pearson once again, as he was named as assistant manager at Watford.
 He remained in this role until 19 July 2020, when Pearson and his backroom staff were sacked, despite there only being two games left in the season, and Watford being out of the relegation zone at that point.
 Watford went on to lose both their remaining games, and suffer relegation from the Premier League.

-On 7 August 2020, Shakespeare was appointed as assistant head coach to former Walsall teammate Dean Smith at Aston Villa, the team he supported growing up.
-On 8 November 2021, Shakespeare parted company with Aston Villa, the day after Smith left the club.
-On 15 November 2021, Shakespeare was appointed assistant head coach at Norwich City, again under Dean Smith who became the club's new head coach.
+On 7 August 2020, Shakespeare was appointed assistant head coach to former Walsall teammate Dean Smith at Aston Villa, the team he supported growing up.
+Shakespeare parted company with Aston Villa on 8 November 2021, the day after Smith had left the club.
+A week later, Shakespeare was appointed assistant head coach to Smith at Norwich City.
+On 10 April 2023, Shakespeare was appointed assistant head coach at Leicester City, again under Smith.

+Personal life and death

+On 12 October 2023, it was announced that Shakespeare had been diagnosed with cancer.
+He died on the morning of 1 August 2024, at the age of 60.